 D.6.3.1 -- Following Agreement award, each host dispatch center will have an established dispatch priority list showing the resources located within the selection made at D.6.2.
-The Government intends to dispatch contractor resources based on this priority ranking for assignments other than initial attack and prescribed fire project work.
+The Government intends to dispatch contractor resources based on this priority ranking for other than initial attack.